potatomat0/twins/Documents/Twins - Documents.md

 ### Questionaire screen

-- layout format: list out all 50 given questions. each separeted evenly and user can scroll and comeback to the question to change their answer.
-Show progress bar that increments as user clicks on the likert answers.
+- layout format: one question at a time (stepper).
+The user navigates with "Previous" and "Next".
+A progress bar and counters (e.g., "Question X/50" and "answered Y/50") reflect completion.
-- format of each questions is {questionNumber}. + I + {question}. for example.
-15. I am proactive in romance.
+- question format: `{number}.
+I {question}` (e.g., `15.
+I am proactive in romance.`)
-- the scale of the questions is coded in 1 to 5 scale. but the UI would render the buttons like this:
+- scale: coded 1–5, rendered horizontally as buttons:
-	- 1. Disagree (button color: Red)
+	- 1. Disagree (Red)
-	- 2. Slightly Disagree (button color: dark orange)
+	- 2. Slightly Disagree (Dark Orange)
-	- 3. Neutral (button color: grey)
+	- 3. Neutral (Gray)
-	- 4. Slightly agree (button color: Cyan)
+	- 4. Slightly Agree (Cyan)
-	- 5. Agree (button color: Blue)
+	- 5. Agree (Blue)
-- highlight the selected answer that user chose with a light rounded shadow off of its own button color.
+- selection state: highlight the chosen answer with a soft glow of the button’s color and a bold label.
-- question list: more detail in the questionare detail section.
-- user can skip the questionaire early, but the button will be dark orange with the text "finish anyway", a modal will show up and warn that the result might not be fully accuarte and affects future matching, if user accepts this, then it will lead to the result screen.
-If user has finished answering all questions, then render it blue with the text "See your result"
+- responsiveness: on small screens, long labels use smaller font or abbreviated text (e.g., "Slightly Dis.", "Slightly Ag.") to keep all five options visible.
+- completion requirement: users must answer all 50 questions to access the result screen.
+No early finish is allowed.
+At the final step, if any question is unanswered, a helper action jumps to the first unanswered item.
+ - final-step UX: when the user reaches question 50 with incomplete answers, show a notification modal explaining that all questions must be completed.
+The right button at question 50 is labeled "Go back" and cycles through unanswered items.
+Once all questions are answered, the button label changes to "See result" to proceed.

 ### Result Screen